rachelheraa/Hospital-Management-System/README.md

 # Hospital-Management-System
+Name : Rachel Hera Rosmarie
+ID : 2201841671

-This is my Final Project about Hospital Management System. this program store data about doctor and patient.
+This is my Java Final Project about Hospital Management System. this program store data about doctor and patient.thank you.